michaelsanford/bittray/docs/using.md

 Clicking `Needs Work` says to the developer that the PR requires attention and will remove it from your queue because you've "done something about it".

-When the developer pushes a new changeset, the `Needs Work` flag is automatically cleared and the request will fall back into Pending.
+When the developer pushes a new changeset, the `Needs Work` flag is automatically cleared and the request will fall back into `Pending`.

 # Icon States